ClimateImpactLab/labor-code-release-2020/3_projection/1_run_projections/3_aggregation/.ipynb_checkpoints/README-checkpoint.md

 Running this aggregation config will give you 2 types of aggregated netcdfs:

 1. Levels aggregation in wages per year by IR (suffix `-wage-levels.nc4`).
-Applies the following formula to each IR
 2. Standard aggregation (suffix `wage-aggregated.nc4`).

 ## GDP